AleksandrHovhannisyan/aleksandrhovhannisyan.com/tag/python.md

 ---
-layout: tagPage
-title: Blog
+title: "Tag: python"
-description: View all of my blog posts tagged with "python"
+description: View all of my blog posts tagged with 'python.'
 tag: python
-customJS: ["blogImage"]
-noindex: true
 ---